Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach: Methodology for computation of Greeks

 We assume a general SV model on a filtered probability space generated by two independent Brownian motions $W$ and $\widetilde W$, under a risk neutral measure.
 The price process is assumed to follow the equation

-where $r\geq 0$ is the constant instantaneous interest rate and $V$ denotes the volatility or the variance process that we assume adapted to the completed filtration generated by $W$ and $\widetilde W.$ Processes $S$ and $V$ are assumed to be square-integrable with continuous trajectories and such that $S_t$ and $V_t$ belong to ${\D}^{2,2}$ for any $t\in [0,T].$ Here ${\D}^{2,2}$ is the Sobolev space defined in the previous subsection associated to the Malliavin derivative with respect process $W$, the driving process of the price process.
-Note that $V_t$ can be seen as a functional of $W$ depending on an independent source of randomness $\widetilde W$ that can be treated as deterministic, see \cite{Nualart06}.
+where $r\geq 0$ is the constant instantaneous interest rate, $\sigma\in C^2(\mathbb R)$ and $V$ denotes the volatility or the variance process that we assume adapted to the completed filtration generated by $W$ and $\widetilde W.$ Processes $S$ and $V$ are assumed to have continuous trajectories and such that $S_t$ and $V_t$ belong to ${\D}^{2,1}$ and ${\D}^{2,2}$ respectively for any $t\in [0,T].$ Here ${\D}^{2,p}$ is the Sobolev space defined in the previous section associated to the Malliavin derivative with respect process $W$, the driving process of the price process.
+Note that $V_t$ can be seen as a functional of $W$ depending on an independent source of randomness $\widetilde W$ that can be treated as deterministic, see \cite{Nualart06} (page 31).

 Note that the solution of the price process is given by